Social Worker (Learning Disabilities)

 • Tasks: Conduct assessments, manage caseloads, and build relationships to support individuals with learning disabilities.

-• Company: Join a supportive team dedicated to continuous improvement and professional development in social work.
+• Company: Join a supportive Learning Disabilities Team focused on continuous improvement and professional development.

-• Benefits: Enjoy competitive pay, flexible work-life balance, and access to comprehensive employee support programmes.
+• Benefits: Enjoy competitive pay, generous leave, and access to mental health support and pension schemes.

 • Why this job: Make a real impact while growing your career in a compassionate and innovative environment.